xiaqq/SDCND/Term1/CarND-Advanced-Lane-Lines-P4/README.md

 Examples of the output from each stage of the pipeline in the folder called `ouput_images`.
 The video output called `project_video_output.mp4` is the result video processed by the pipeline.

+Following are some example images from the pipeline stages.
+More details one may find it in the writeup.md

 **distorted chessboard**
 ![chessboard_distorted](./output_images/chessboard_distorted.png)